 The right temperature to serve white wine

-Served too cold, whites lose most of their aroma and flavour.
+Served too cold, white wines lose most of their aroma and flavour.
 No bad thing with a cheap, nasty wine, but a tragic waste of anything more complex such as a white Burgundy, for which I would allocate no more than half an hour’s fridge time: four hours for ‘paint stripper’.

 Full-bodied, oaky whites such as the above-mentioned Burgundy or rich New World Chardonnay project well at around 12–14C (54–57F); while medium to lighter-bodied whites – Chablis and Sauvignon Blanc – are good at about 9–10C (48–50F), as is a crisp rosé.